the-teacher/the_role/README.md

 ## Understanding

-#### TheRole instead CanCan?
+#### TheRole instead of CanCan?

-TheRole in contrast to CanCan has simple and predefined way to find access state for current role.
-If you didn't want to create your own role scheme with CanCan Abilities - TheRole can be great solution for your.
+TheRole in contrast to CanCan has simple and predefined way to find access state of current role.
+If you don't want to create your own role scheme with CanCan Abilities - TheRole can be a great solution for your.

 You can manage roles with simple UI.
-TheRole's ACL structure inspired by Rails controllers, that is why it's so great for Rails application.
+TheRole's ACL structure is inspired by Rails controllers, that is why it's so great for Rails application.

 #### What does it mean semantic?

 Semantic - the science of meaning.
-Human should fast to understand what is happening in a role system.
+Human should be able to understand fast what is happening in a role system.

-Look at next Role hash.
-If you can understand access rules - this authorization system is semantically.
+Look at the next Role hash.
+If you can understand access rules - this authorization system is semantic.

 ```ruby
 role = {